postlemons/Nomyo/README.md

 ## How to download

-To downloading the skin, refer to [Releases Section](https://github.com/just-matsuki/Nomyo/releases) 'n choose the release you want (download the .mskin file)
+to download the skin, refer to [Releases Section](https://github.com/just-matsuki/Nomyo/releases) 'n choose the latest stable release (download the .mskin file)

 ## Bug reports

-for any bug reports, please open an issue at [the issue section](https://github.com/itsmohamed205/Nomyo/issues)
+for any bug reports, please open an issue at [issues section](https://github.com/itsmohamed205/Nomyo/issues)